Fact Sheet 6b:

 decisions on whether or not a deposit for service is required from the

 Consumers may obtain a free NCTUE Disclosure Report containing the information in their data report.
-NCTUE does not receive information from service provider.
-Therefore, they may not have a Disclosure Report for everyone.
-To request a copy of your NCTUE Disclosure Report, call (866) 349-5185.
-You can also mail your request to:
+NCTUE does not receive information from every service provider.
+Therefore, they may not have a Disclosure Report available for everyone.
+To request a copy of your NCTUE Disclosure Report call (866) 349-5185 or visit http://www.nctue.com/consumers.

 If you believe that any item contained in your NCTUE report is incomplete or inaccurate, NCTUE will investigate the matter.
 Complete and return the Research Request form included in the disclosure report and provide details of the information you believe is inaccurate.